gocardless/statesman/README.md

 Returns the most recent transition object.

 #### `Machine#applicable_states`
-Returns an array of states you can call `transition_to`.
+Returns an array of states you can call `transition_to` with.
 It does not check guards and callbacks.

 #### `Machine#can_transition_to?(:state)`
 Returns true if the current state can transition to the passed state and all